North Sunderland Railway: Operation

 There were five passenger trains each way weekdays, and the journey time was 15 minutes.
 Branch trains used a bay platform at Chathill NER station.
 An 0-6-0 saddle tank locomotive was obtained from Manning Wardle on hire purchase as no money was available for an outright purchase.
 The locomotive was given the name Bamburgh.
 It was derailed at Chathill before the opening of the branch line.

-The North Eastern Railway obtained an Act in 1898 authorising an extension to Bamburgh, which they wished to develop, and conversion of the original line to light railway status.
+The North Sunderland Railway obtained a light railway order, the North Sunderland Light Railway Order 1898 in August 1898, authorising an extension to Bamburgh, which they wished to develop, and conversion of the original line to light railway status.
 These arrangements were never put into practice, however.
 The line was worked on the one engine in steam system.

-The locomotive Bamburgh worked until 16 December 1902, when a NER locomotive took over.
+The locomotive Bamburgh worked the line until 16 December 1902, when a NER locomotive took over.
 However Bamburgh was back on the line on 9 January 1903, and was still at work in 1941.

 During World War II there was heavy traffic on the line, and some modification to the working was introduced in order to permit two trains being on the line at once.

 Since 1923

-The North Eastern Railway was a constituent of the new London and North Eastern Railway in 1923, following the Railways Act 1921.
+The North Eastern Railway was a constituent of the new London and North Eastern Railway (LNER) in 1923, following the Railways Act 1921.

 By January 1939 the LNER was owed £4,500 by the North Sunderland Railway in operating charges; by 1948, when the railways were nationalised, this had escalated to £14,941.
 Upgrade of the track and some structures to handle heavier vehicles was essential and the little company had no money to pay for this work.

 Meanwhile, in the 1930s the engineering company Armstrong Whitworth had been experimenting with diesel traction, and as part of their development work they built a small four-wheeled 75 hp diesel shunting locomotive.
 In November 1933 this was allocated to the North Sunderland line.
 It was not possible to fit air brakes on the small locomotive, but the passenger trains on the branch were not fitted with continuous brakes anyway.
 The locomotive was purchased on hire purchase for £1,850.